On the lookout for the best WordPress translation plugins for your site? If so, keep reading.

 Key features of Polylang:

 - Unlimited languages with RTL language script support

 - Automatic download and updating of WordPress language packs

-- Translate all elements such as menus, widgets, posts, pages, categories, tags, etc., as well as custom post types and taxonomies
+- Translate all elements such as menus, widgets, posts, pages, categories, tags, etc., and custom post types and taxonomies.

 - Language is set by the content, language code in the URL, or using different domains or subdomains for each language.